“Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.”

 First of the Month – Parish Debt Reduction (Pink Envelope)

 100% of this collection goes to the Parish.
 Contributions to this collection will help us meet our obligations from the past.
-Over the past few years there has been greater expense then income, mainly due to the declining enrollment and eventual closure of our school.
+Over the past few years there has been greater expense then income, mainly due to the declining enrollment and eventual closure of our school, which drained a lot of our financial resources to keep it running.
 Because of the cost of running and maintaining these buildings, as well as paying teacher and staff salaries and benefits and other ministry expenses, coupled with a decrease in parishioners, offertory and fundraising income, the parish has been in deficit spending for the last several years, and this has added up.

 Second (or Third) Month – Building Fund (Yellow Envelope)

 100% of this collection goes to the Parish.
-This fund assists in defraying the costs of maintaining the Parish buildings and grounds, pays for the many light bulbs that are located in the Church and parish buildings, etc. Recent examples include the cost of paint and rugs and dehumidifiers for the former Pre-K, to convert the space into facilities that will be used by Youth Group, Choir, etc. This is a vital fund and if you must choose a second collection, please choose this one.
+This fund assists in defraying the costs of maintaining the Parish buildings and grounds, pays for the many light bulbs that are located in the Church and parish buildings, etc. Recent examples include the cost of paint and rugs and dehumidifiers for the former Pre-K, to convert the space into facilities that will be used by Youth Group, Choir, etc. We also changed the locks on our entrance doors to be easier to use for our volunteers and staff, and added weather stripping to the doors where there wasn’t any.
+This is a vital fund and if you must choose a second collection, please choose this one.
 Thank you in advance for your generosity and for praying for the success of our parish’s maintenance efforts.

-Third (or Fourth) Month – Heating & Air Conditioning (Blue Envelope)
+Third (or Fourth) Month – Utility Fund (Blue Envelope)

 100% of this collection goes to the Parish.
 Did you know our electric/heating bill for the Convent alone is $1,000 a month in the winter?
 In addition, the heating and air conditioning units for our facilities are all very old and are need of repair or replacement.
 We recently spent over $14,000 to repair the air conditioning unit at the Church as it started to fail.